babyfish-ct/kimmer/doc/kimmer-sql/contains.md

 Through chapter [Table joins](./table-joins.md), we know phantom joins and half joins, which are very helpful for performance when the query condition of the associated object is only for the *id* field.

+Now, collection joins for top-level queries are disabled.
+Although subqueries can solve everything, However, kimmer-sql still allows developers to not need to write subqueries for id-based filtering.

-Now, collection joins for top-level queries are disabled, so kimmer-sql provides an alternative that works similarly to phantom joins and half joins.
+kimmer-sql provides an alternative that works similarly to phantom joins and half joins.

 ### 4.1. containsAny